breakspear/bdtoolkit/README.md

 ## Panels

-The plotting tools (panels) are loaded by the GUI in accordance with the contents of the `sys.gui` field in the model's system structure.
+The plotting tools (panels) are loaded by the GUI in accordance with the contents of `sys.gui` in the model's system structure.
 The top-level field names correspond to the classes defined in the *bdtoolkit/panels* directory.
-For example, the following snippet tells the bdGUI application to load the *bdTimePortrait*, *bdPhasePortrait* and *bdSolver* panels.
-It also specifies the (optional) title strings for those panels.
+The following snippet tells the bdGUI application to load the *bdTimePortrait*, *bdPhasePortrait* and *bdSolver* panels.

 ```matlab
     sys.gui.bdTimePortrait.title = 'Time Portrait';